PerlAlien/Alien-Libxml2/README.md

 # DESCRIPTION

-This module provides libxml2 for other modules to use.
-There was an already existing [Alien::LibXML](https://metacpan.org/pod/Alien::LibXML), but it uses the older [Alien::Build::ModuleBuild](https://metacpan.org/pod/Alien::Build::ModuleBuild) and has not been actively maintained for a while.
+This module provides `libxml2` for other modules to use.

 # CAVEATS

+There was an older existing [Alien::LibXML](https://metacpan.org/pod/Alien::LibXML), but it uses the older [Alien::Build::ModuleBuild](https://metacpan.org/pod/Alien::Build::ModuleBuild) and the author prefers this version which is based on the more robust [alienfile](https://metacpan.org/pod/alienfile) system.

 `libxml2` has some optional prereqs, including `zlib` and `iconv`.
 For a `share` install you will want to make sure that these are installed